extremenetworks/E2X/docs/Manual.md

     NOTICE: Port "51" of target switch is not used
     NOTICE: Port "52" of target switch is not used
     NOTICE: XOS always allows single port LAGs
+    NOTICE: Ignoring user account "rw" as EXOS does not differentiate super-user rights from read-write
+    NOTICE: Transfering "ro" user account settings to "user"
+    NOTICE: User account "admin" has no password, consider setting with "configure account admin" on EXOS
+    NOTICE: User account "user" has no password, consider setting with "configure account user" on EXOS

 #### GNU/Linux or Mac OS X